Restorative Justice Intervention Plan & Appeal Information

 -

 Deferred Housing Revocation - Means that the student's housing contract will be officially revoked, but the revocation will be deferred.
-This means that the student may continue to live in the selected residential hall, however, the revocation from the residential hall will be automatically enforced for failure to complete any assigned sanctions by the deadline and/or for any subsequent violations while on the open sanction, unless the Director of Community Standards & Civility, Assistant Dean of Health, Wellness and Prevention Services, and/or Associate Provost/Vice Chancellor for Student Development and Engagement determines otherwise in exceptional circumstances.
-Further violation of the policies can and will result in the permanent revocation of the student(s) housing privileges and the permanent cancellation of student(s) housing contract indefinitely.
-At which time student(s) will be removed from housing immediately, responsibly for all remaining charges/fines, and responsible for securing housing off-campus.
+Deferred Housing Revocation means that the student's housing contract will be officially revoked, but the revocation will be deferred, meaning that the student may continue to live in the selected residential hall, however, the revocation from the residential hall will be automatically enforced for failure to complete any assigned sanctions by the deadline and/or for any subsequent violations while on the open sanction, unless the Director of Community Standards & Civility, Assistant Dean Students, Dean of Students, and/or Associate Provost/Vice-Chancellor for Student Affairs determines otherwise in exceptional circumstances.
+Further violation of these policies can and will result in the permanent revocation of your housing privileges and the permanent cancellation of your housing contract indefinitely; at which time the student will be removed from housing immediately, responsibly for all remaining charges/fines, and responsible for securing housing off-campus.

 -

 Housing Probation - The student will be given an official notice hereby placing them on Housing Probation.
-The student will need to modify his or her behavior to the Guide for Living on Campus and the terms set forth in the Housing and Residence Life Housing Contract.
+The student will need to modify his or her behavior to the Guide for Living On Campus and the terms set forth in the Housing and Residence Life Housing Contract.
 Further violation of any policies can and will result in the revocation of the student’s housing privileges and the cancellation of his or her housing contract.
 At which time he or she will be removed from housing and responsible for securing housing off campus.

 - Bullying/Cyberbullying Reflective Essay - You have been sanctioned with this assignment due to an infraction associated with bullying, cyberbullying or disorderly conduct in the fashion of creating a hostile environment for another individual (bullying).